5T33Z0/Clover-Crate/ACPI/README.md

 #### AddDTGP

-In addition to the `DeviceProperties`, there is also a Device Specific Method (`_DSM`) specified in the `DSDT` called `DTGP` to inject custom parameters into some devices.

-`_DSM` is a well-known method, which is included in macOS since version 10.5.
-It contains an array with a device description and a call to the universal `DTGP` method, which is the same for all devices.
-Without the `DTGP` method, modified `DSDTs` would not work well.
-This fix simply adds this method so that it can then be applied to other fixes.
-It does not work on its own alone.
+In addition to `DeviceProperties`, there is also a Device Specific Method (`_DSM`) specified in the `DSDT` of real Macs called `DTGP`.
+Its purpose is to inject custom parameters into some devices.
+Without this method, patched `DSDTs` would not work well.
+This fix injects the `DTGP` method into the system `DSDT` during boot, so that it can be utilized by other fixes and patches.
+It doesn't do anything on its own.

+**NOTE**: OpemCore users can use `SSDT-DTPG` instead.
+But since OC heavily relies on SSDT hotpatches, the `DTGP` method is usually integrated in the SSDT (if required).

+**Explanation**
+`DTGP` passes through calls to device-specific methods on various Device objects, unless a specific `UUID` is provided that indicates macOS is the OS calling the `_DSM`. macOS first probes each ACPI Device's `DSM` by passing over only 2 arguments (one of which is the `UUID`). macOS then expects that the `_DSM` to return the number of additional arguments that can be used.
+It's fine if the device returns more arguments than expected, but not less, so its best to just return the maximum, which is three arguments (or `Arg2`, starting from `Arg0`).

+macOS will call `_DSM` methods of Device objects with only 2 arguments at first.
+When this occurs, the method should return '3'.
+So all you need to do is check if `Arg2` exists (is non-zero).
+If it doesn't, return `3`.
+If it does, return whatever properties you want macOS to see for that device.

+In other words, `store` is saving information you want to hand over to macOS as a local variable that can be passed through `DTGP`.
+So its whole purpose is to handle macOS-specific behavior without breaking non-macOS behavior - like runninng Windows on real Macs (with Bootcamp).

 #### AddHDMI